TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Our Proposed Design

 The OpST approach proposed for low-density data, however, has a high computation overhead, especially when the data is relatively dense.
 This is because, on one hand, OpST needs to update \textit{BS} based on \textit{maxSide} for each extraction of a sub-block, while the larger the \textit{maxSide}, the more values in \textit{BS} that need to be updated; on the other hand, \textit{maxSide} is the dimension size of the largest non-empty cube in the dataset, which is highly related to the density of the dataset.
 Thus, the time complexity of OpST can be expressed as $O(N^2 \cdot d)$, where $N$ is the unit block number and $d$ is the density.
 Note that here density describes how dense the data is.
 For example, the density of 77\% means that 23\% of the data is empty.
 Clearly, when the density of an AMR level is relatively high, using OpST will be relatively time-consuming.

 To address the above high overhead issue of OpST, we propose an adaptive \kdtree, called \textbf{AKDTree}, to remove empty regions and extract sub-blocks (containing multiple unit blocks).
 AKDTree has a lower time complexity of $O(\frac{1}{3} N \cdot \log N)$ (will be discussed later).
 Figure~\ref{fig:kde} shows a simple 2D example.
 Specifically, (1) we partition the data into small unit blocks.
 (2) We use a tree to hierarchically represent the whole data.
 Each node in the tree is associated with a sub-block of the data.
 Moreover, each node stores the number of non-empty unit blocks in the sub-block associated with the node.
 (3) For each node, we split its associated sub-block from the middle along one dimension to form two sub-blocks for its two children.
-Note that we select one dimension which can maximize the difference of the numbers of non-empty unit blocks of the two children (will be discussed in the next two paragraphs).
+Note that while keeping the 3D feature of data, we select one dimension that can maximize the difference of the numbers of non-empty unit blocks of the two children (will be discussed in the next two paragraphs).
 (4) We keep splitting a node until it has no empty unit block or itself is empty.
 (5) Once finishing the construction of the tree, we collect all the leaf nodes and send them to the compressor.
 Note that a non-empty leaf node does not have any empty unit block; otherwise, it will keep splitting.
 Thus, a leaf node must be an empty or full node, as shown in Figure~\ref{fig:kde}.
-The detailed algorithm is described in Algorithm~\ref{alg:kd}.
+More detail is described in Algorithm~\ref{alg:kd}.

-As mentioned in step (3), we are distributing the non-empty unit blocks unevenly to two children for each node because we attempt to get as many leaf nodes with large sub-block sizes as possible.
+As mentioned in step (3), We are distributing the non-empty unit blocks unevenly to two children for each node.
+This is done to maximize the number of leaf nodes with large sub-block sizes.
+Large data blocks contain more spatial information, which can enhance compression.
 If we keep splitting sub-blocks in a fixed way, for instance, first split along the $x$-axis, second split along the $y$-axis, third split along the $x$-axis, fourth split along the $y$-axis, and so on, we will get a 2-by-2 sub-block for the node $n[2][2]$ as shown in the dashed box, while its largest possible sub-block could be 4 by 2 as shown in Figure~\ref{fig:kde}.

+To select one of the dimensions to unevenly distribute its non-empty unit blocks to the two children, we now present our dynamic splitting approach.